emscripten-core/emscripten/system/lib/libcxxabi/readme.txt

-These files are from libcxxabi, svn revision 175275, Feb 15, 2013.
+These files are from libcxxabi, svn revision 198643, Jan 7, 2014.